-Walk up review of trim and engine relationships, with varying forecast impact.
+Walk up review of trim, engine and body style relationships, with varying forecast impact.

 Seasonality changes

 In line with our gold book methodology, all other model ranges outside of the other changes listed above, have had their forecasts moved forward from month to month by seasonal factors which are differentiated by sector and fuel type and are based on analysis of historical used value movements.